afair/email_address/README.md

     * :mx       - DNS MX Record lookup
     * :a        - DNS A Record lookup (as some domains don't specify an MX incorrectly)
     * :off      - Do not perform DNS lookup (Test mode, network unavailable)

+* sha1_secret -
+  This application-level secret is appended to the email_address to compute the SHA1 Digest, making it unique to your application so it can't easily be discovered by comparing against a known list of email/sha1 pairs.

 For local part configuration: